 For me, and for so many of us who have used food to cope, this is where the wires get crossed.
 When I look at a single, solitary cookie, my brain doesn’t see a treat; it immediately screams, “That’s not enough.”
 I want the endless, bottomless, uninterrupted experience of eating them, and that has nothing to do with any single cookie.

 One cookie means I still have to be present.
-Wanting “all the cookies” is not about taste or physical hunger; it is a desperate search for the ultimate, numbing, off switch.
+Wanting “all the cookies” is not about taste or physical hunger; it is a desperate search for a numbing off switch.
 Acknowledging that one will never be enough, and that it is the endless quantity I’m actually craving was the hardest, most freeing truth of all.

-If my mental response to having one cookie is that I want all the cookies in the whole world, then the answer was never in the one cookie.
+If my mental response to having one cookie is that I want all the cookies in the whole world, then the answer is not and never will be in the one cookie.

 The Craving for Quantity

-Cravings for lots of food, for massive quantities of food, aren’t actually about physical hunger at all.
-They are about a desperate search for safety and grounding.
+Craving massive quantities of food, isn’t actually about physical hunger at all.
+It is about a desperate search for safety and grounding.
 When we crave “big” food, we aren’t looking for sustenance; we are looking for that heavy, numbing fullness that acts like a physical anchor when our emotions are swirling out of control.
-We are looking to be tethered in a world where many times we may feel out of control and unmoored.
+We are looking to be tethered in a world where many things may feel out of control and unmoored.
+We are also, often, looking for solitude and isolation, a temporary reprieve from all the noise, a chance to reclaim ourselves in a sea of endless responsibilities and obligations to everyone and everything else.

-It’s the “food coma” we are chasing, when the brain finally quietens down, and we get a temporary break from our anxiety, overwhelm, stress, or sadness.
+It’s the solitude and the “food coma” we are chasing, when the brain finally quiets down, and we get a temporary break from our anxiety, overwhelm, stress, or sadness.

 Facing an Uncomfortable Emotional Reality

-That is where the grief lives.
-It’s mourning the loss of an old friend, even if that friend was slowly killing you.
+That is where the grief lives, as you mourn the loss of an old friend, even if that friend was slowly killing you.

 If you are on this journey and feeling a sudden sense of sadness, please know you are not broken, and you are not alone.
 It is okay to grieve.
 Acknowledge the loss, feel the feelings, and then take a step forward, because on the other side of that grief isn’t deprivation, it’s freedom.

 And that freedom?
 It is the most beautiful, unexpected plot twist of this entire journey.
 For so long, I thought “food freedom” meant being able to eat whatever I wanted, whenever I wanted, without consequence.
 But true food freedom is actually the exact opposite.
 It is the peace of no longer being controlled by the next meal, the next craving, or the next emotional storm.
-It’s seeing food and most of the time, experiencing it for what it truly is, fuel and nourishment, rather than a lifeline.
+It’s seeing food and most of the time, experiencing it for what it truly is, fuel and nourishment, rather than a lifeline to what I had perceived as sanity, but was anything but.

-When you finally allow yourself to walk through the fire of that grief, you emerge on the other side lighter in every single way.
-Something shifts, and you realize that using food wasn’t actually preventing your feelings, it was merely kicking the can down the road and until they popped up again, demanding to be felt.
+When you finally allow yourself to walk through the fire of your own grief, you emerge on the other side lighter in every single way.
+Something shifts, and you realize that using food wasn’t actually preventing or calming your feelings, it was merely kicking the can down the road and until they popped up again, demanding to be felt.